benitolopez/p/README.md

 git clone https://github.com/benitolopez/p.git
 ```

-Then add something like this in your .bashrc:
+Then add something like this in your `.bashrc`:

 ```bash
 . /path/to/p.sh